nuvibit/nuvibit.com/content/english/blog/cis-aws-3x.md

 In case of an event you want to know more context information like: acting principal, affected resource with account and region

-To find the alarm-causing event information you need to dig through the Amazon CloudWatch Logs, which is cumbersome.
+To find the alarm-causing event information you need to dig through the Amazon CloudWatch Logs, which is cumbersome.<br/><br/>

 ## Recommendation
 What we recommend is utilizing Amazon EventBridge Rules on the default event-bus for the CIS AWS 3.x event signatures.
 You will get an instant event notification with full event information.